MicrosoftDocs/appcenter-docs/docs/diagnostics/iOS-symbolication.md

 1. In the left menu, navigate to the **Diagnostics** section, then **Issues**.
 1. If your application has not reported any crash yet, in the top-right corner, click **Upload symbols** and upload the zip file.
 1. If your application already has reported crashes that needs symbols, check the **Unsymbolicated** tab and there should be a version group with missing symbols, click on it to reveal the menu to upload the zip file.
-1. After the symbols file are indexed by App Center, crashes will be symbolicated for you.
+1. After the symbols are indexed by App Center, crashes will be symbolicated for you.

 #### React Native iOS apps